balancer/scaffold-balancer-v3/README.md

 🛈 To simulate or deploy to a different network, swap out `sepolia` for any of the `[rpc_endpoints]` aliases listed in `foundry.toml`

-## 5. Deploy a Custom Pool 🌊
+## 5 Deploy a Custom Pool ⛵

 After the factory contract has been deployed, pools can be deployed and registered using the `DeployConstantSumPool1` and `DeployConstantSumPool2` scripts.
 Both scripts also handle initialization of the pool.
 Also notice that the [Pools](http://localhost:3000/pools) page will automatically add a button above the search bar for any pools deployed using the latest factory contract

 ### 🕵️ 5.1 Examine the Deploy Scripts

 - `DeployConstantSumPool1` pulls **all** the registration and initialization configurations from `HelperConfig`
-  - Notice that the default `HelperConfig` does not use a `poolHooksContract`
+  - The default `HelperConfig` does not use a `poolHooksContract`
 - `DeployConstantSumPool2` pulls **only some** of the registration and initialization configurations from `HelperConfig`
-  - Notice that this script uses the most recently deployed `VeBALFeeDiscountHook` during registration
+  - This script uses the most recently deployed `VeBALFeeDiscountHook` during pool registration

 ### 🤖 5.2 Simulate the Transaction